 - Trauma.
 Nightmares are common after an accident, injury, physical or sexual abuse, or other traumatic event.
 Nightmares are common in people who have post-traumatic stress disorder (PTSD).

 - Sleep deprivation.
-Changes in your schedule that cause irregular sleeping and waking times or that interrupt or reduce the amount of sleep can increase your risk of having nightmares.
+Changes in your schedule that cause irregular sleeping and waking times or that interrupt or reduce the amount of sleep you get can increase your risk of having nightmares.
 Insomnia is associated with an increased risk of nightmares.

 - Medications.
 Some drugs — including certain antidepressants, blood pressure medications, beta blockers, and drugs used to treat Parkinson's disease or to help stop smoking — can trigger nightmares.